mic-umcg/samit/example.md

      8. Select the contrast and press `Done`
      9. Apply masking: `none`
      10. Title for comparison: leave the current title and press enter
-     11. Choose the p value adjustment (FEW or uncorrected).
+     11. Choose the p value adjustment (FWE or uncorrected).
 In this example select `none`
      12. Choose the p value.
 In this example type: *0.001*
      13. Extent threshold (voxels).
 In this example type: *200*